Countingup/interview-exercise-wordpress/README.md

 ## Prerequisites
 We would ask that you have [docker compose](https://docs.docker.com/compose/install/) installed and that you choose an appropriate IDE to implement your solution.

+If you wish to use ESNext when writing your custom block, we would ask that you have `npm` installed.

+## Implementation
+The custom block can be either implemented using ES5 or ESNext depending on which syntax you are more comfortable with.
+This skeleton has the scripts required to use ESNext but please use whichever you are more comfortable with.